NenadPantelic/api-security-in-spring/notes.md

 - creating a security-based code in the API itself is not practical since we have to focus on the business logic
 - Web application firewall (WAF) which secure more on the network side and API management tools can help in such case
 - Some API management tools:
     - apigee
     - axway
     - mashery
     - mulesoft
     - kong
     - ws2 api manager
     - IBM API connect
     - tyk.io
     - ....
 - all API calls should go through the API management component.
 API management has the following duties:
     1. basic auth
     2. rate limiting
     3. max request size
     4. logging
     5. analytics
     6. IP whitelisting
     7. secure by API key
     8. other common functionalities

 ## Denial of service (DoS)

 - prevents legitimate users to access API
 - it produces a large amount of traffic to consume API resource
 - it can be caused by a single bad client
 - it can be also a distributed attack - many IP addresses are involved across the network which makes the situation more complex (distributed DoS = DDoS)

 - unlike SQL injection and XSS, this attack does not exploit weakness in code, since every system can be a target of DoS or DDoS since every system needs some resources to run
 - in DDoS an attacker can send the script to many servers, which then executes it and bombards the API of interest - IP spoofing
 - DoS attacks can be massive, meaning many requests are made - all of them eat a small portion of resources, but due to attack's massiveness, the problem arises
 - another option is having fewer requests within the rate limit, but all of them are very hungry in terms of resources which causes the denial of service (large response payload, inefficient db queries)

 ### Prevention

 #### IP restriction

 - allow/reject requests based on IP
 - usually implemented in network firewall
 - __whitelist__: allow specific IP, close others
     - works in business-to-business apps, where the IPs are known
     - not possible for public API (we do not know all incoming-requests IPs)
     - also, an attacker can use another legitimate IP -> IP spoofing
 - __blacklist__: open for everyone, except for specific IPs
     - this is not a prevention, it usually comes after an attack has been executed, so we know the attacker's IP now
     - the problem is, an attacker can use the dynamic IP which always changes

 #### Rate limiting

 - allow certain number of requests, reject when limit is reached
 - prevents the server capacity overloading
 - reject some rather than crash all
 - retry later when the limit is refreshed or system comes back to normal
+- Practically in Java (Google Guava lib)

 #### Pagination

 - return a small portion of data on each hit
 - limit the max amount of data on each hit
 - combine with rate limiting

+- Linux firewalls: IP tables, firewalld